Should I Buy A New Or Used Car? Pros, Cons (& getting a great deal)

 - That new car smell.
 It’s evocative and sexy and it doesn’t matter whether you go for the Toyota or the Dodge.
 New car smell is new car smell.

 - That downpayment.
 Car loans generally require a 10% to 20% downpayment and if you’re looking at a $25,000 car, the downpayment is quite steep.

-- It’s expensive up front.
+- It’s expensive upfront.
 No matter which way you slice it, a new car is expensive.
-If you happen to be a family of six, an entry-level Chevrolet Spark just won’t cut it.
-You need to aim for the $20,000-mark to find a car that suits your needs and that means an affordability check.
+If you happen to be in a family of six, an entry-level Chevrolet Spark just won’t cut it.
+You need to aim for the $ 20,000 mark to find a car that suits your needs and that means an affordability check.

 - It might not be affordable.
 Let’s do the math and for that, we have the 20/4/10 rule.
 It works like this:

-- 20% downpayment: Not being able to put down a 20% downpayment on your car may mean that you’re not ready for it yet.
-It’s also worth noting that this savings should be separate from your emergency savings.
+- 20% down payment: Not being able to put down a 20% downpayment on your car may mean that you’re not ready for it yet.
+It’s also worth noting that these savings should be separate from your emergency savings.

 - 4-year term or less: The longer you pay for your car, the more interest you pay in the long run.
 Try to aim for a term that’s 4 years or less.